bandrewfisher/logfish_server/README.md

 The Logfish server provides a socket connection for Logfish clients via socket.io.
 The Logfish npm package simply issues a POST request to this server with data to log and an API key, and the server will send given data to the client socket with the associated API key.

-The easiest way to use Logfish is to download the npm package and then use the API key provided at logfish.dev.
-However, if you wish to set up the server locally, follow the instructions below.
+After you setup the server locally, you will need to setup the client locally by following the instructions here: [https://github.com/bandrewfisher/logfish_client](https://github.com/bandrewfisher/logfish_client).
+After you setup the client, you can download the Logfish npm package to start logging.

 ## Clone the repository and install dependencies